Toast

 Programmatically Control

-To programmatically control your modals with global state, refer to our documentation at useToast
+To programmatically control your toasts with global state, refer to our documentation at useToast

 Accessibility